 \section{Conclusion}

-In this work, we introduce desiderata for shortcut-free evaluation of LLMs' ability to latently recall and compose learned single-hop facts to answer multi-hop queries.
-Through careful filtering of entity co-occurrences and systematic removal of potential shortcuts, we construct \dataset{} dataset, enabling a more rigorous assessment of latent multi-hop reasoning.
-Our analysis reveals that while today's models can perform latent reasoning effectively in specific scenarios (achieving 80\% accuracy with country-type bridge entities), their ability varies dramatically across different types of queries (dropping to 6\% with year-type bridge entities).
-This fluctuation, along with the significant gap between latent and explicit Chain-of-Thought reasoning, suggests substantial room for improvement in how LLMs internally compose their knowledge.
+We outline desiderata for shortcut-free evaluation of LLMs' ability to latently recall and compose learned single-hop facts to answer multi-hop queries.
+By filtering entity co-occurrences and systematic removal of potential shortcuts, we construct the \dataset{} dataset, enabling a rigorous assessment of latent multi-hop reasoning.
+Our analysis reveals that while models can perform latent reasoning effectively in specific scenarios, their ability varies dramatically across different types of queries.
+This fluctuation, along with the significant gap between latent and explicit CoT reasoning, suggests substantial room for improvement in how LLMs internally compose their knowledge.
 Our work provides resources and insights for precise evaluation, understanding, and improvement of latent multi-hop reasoning of LLMs.